primorio/docx-mailmerge/README.rst

                         [{'col1': 'Row 1, Column 1', 'col2': 'Row 1 Column 1'},
                          {'col1': 'Row 2, Column 1', 'col2': 'Row 2 Column 1'},
                          {'col1': 'Row 3, Column 1', 'col2': 'Row 3 Column 1'}])

+The default behaviour is to expand the row containing the fields into several rows, one for each element in the data list.
+However, if you want to have a table with a fixed number of rows, you can set the option *table_rows_replace_mode=True*.

+In the *replace_mode* the behaviour is to replace the table row containing the fields as well as the next rows with the data.
+If the table doesn't have enough rows to contain all the data, an IndexError exception is thrown.

 Starting in version 0.2.0 you can also combine these two separate calls into a single call to `merge`.